pwbriggs/music-assistant.github.io/docs/music-providers/url.md

 # URL Provider

-Music Assistant has support for manually adding radio station URLs to Music Assistant.
+Music Assistant has support for manually adding radio station URLs to the database.

 ## Features